m-a-d-n-e-s-s/madness/INSTALL.md

 If MKL_ROOT_DIR is not given, it will be set to the value of the MKLROOT environment variable if it is set.

 ### AMD Core Math Library (ACML):

+*This is out of date since ACML is now AOCL.*

 * ENABLE_ACML --- Search for AMD math library for BLAS and LAPACK support [default=ON]